LauraMaddaluno/CV/README.md

 #### Other qualifications

-* May   2021:  Responsive Web Design, freeCodeCamp
+* Responsive Web Design, freeCodeCamp, online,  May   2021
-* Apr.
-2013:	 Certificate English at the CEFR B2 level, Rose of YorkLanguage School, London
+* Certificate English at the CEFR B2 level, Rose of YorkLanguage School, London Apr.
+2013
-* Mar.
-2008:	 Theoretical Seminar Experiential Introduction to Music Therapy, Città dell'Essere
+* Theoretical Seminar Experiential Introduction to Music Therapy, Città dell'Essere, Naples Mar.
+2008
-* Feb.
-2008:	 Theories and techniques of interpersonal communication, GI Group
+* Theories and techniques of interpersonal communication, GI Group, Naples Feb.
+2008

 ## Hobbies

 I am an active member of codebar as student and as volunteer and I also enjoy TDD with Ladies of code.
-I really enjoy using my creativity and my hands to bring projects to life.
+I really enjoy using my creativity and my hands to bring projects to life, for example I made 150 origamy wedding party invitation.
 I love to bake and I am very proud of my bread an pizza, but [here](https://lauramaddaluno.github.io/product-landing-page/) you can see some of my cakes.